Most popular

 Build your own shared folders for your yearbook staff to use for everything from retakes and doubles to sports and clubs.
 You can also create a private spot for just you and your yearbook editors rather than the entire community.

-Upload Photos from Anywhere
+Upload photos from anywhere

 We understand that all communities store school photos in different places, so we've made sure that our yearbook software will easily allow you to upload from anywhere.
 Facebook, Instagram?
 Yup.
 Google Drive, Google Photos?
 Got it.
 Or if you've got photos on your mobile phone or desktop, we can upload them from there too, whatever is best for you.